 Technology has managed to fascinate one and all.
 Chatbots and personal assistance apps have made transactions seamless.
 However, of 49,392 participants, only 11% replied positively when asked if they have ever conducted a transaction using a chatbot or personal assistance app.
 This has come as a huge surprise considering chat bots are yet to penetrate the market.

 The survey also revealed that a large chunk of student respondents are aware of the chat bot – an emerging technology.
-In contrast, 15% respondents said they had no idea about a chatbot or a personal assistance app.
+In contrast, 15% respondents said they had no idea about a chatbot or a personal assistant app.

 Web series have become immensely popular these days.
 In general, out of 52,546 of respondents, 42% admitted that they regularly watch a web series, while 51% said no and 7% stated that they did not know what a web series is.
 But the popularity seems to be mostly among millennials (below the age of 25).
 Nearly 49% of respondents said yes to the same question, and 45% said no.